Heart failure: Algorithms

 The European Society of Cardiology has developed a diagnostic algorithm for HFpEF, named HFA-PEFF.
 HFA-PEFF considers symptoms and signs, typical clinical demographics (obesity, hypertension, diabetes, elderly, atrial fibrillation), and diagnostic laboratory tests, ECG, and echocardiography.

 Classification

+"Left", "right" and mixed heart failure

 One historical method of categorizing heart failure is by the side of the heart involved (left heart failure versus right heart failure).
 Right heart failure was thought to compromise blood flow to the lungs compared to left heart failure compromising blood flow to the aorta and consequently to the brain and the remainder of the body's systemic circulation.
-However, mixed presentations are common and left heart failure is a common cause of right heart failure.
+However, mixed presentations are common, and left heart failure is a common cause of right heart failure.

+By ejection fraction

-More accurate classification of heart failure type is made by measuring ejection fraction, or the proportion of blood pumped out of the heart during a single contraction.
+A more accurate classification of heart failure type is made by measuring ejection fraction, or the proportion of blood pumped out of the heart during a single contraction.
 Ejection fraction is given as a percentage with the normal range being between 50 and 75%.
 The types are: